gardenlinux/gardenlinux/docs/01_developers/ocm/oci-implementation-specification.md

 #### oci-index property: manifest list

-The oci-index contains an array of manifests, where each manifest object in that array contains the following information described in the table below.
+The oci-index contains an array of manifests, where each manifest object in that array contains the information described in the table below.
 Please note that these properties are for the list object, not the oci-manifest properties.
 The oci-manifest properties are described later.

 | Manifest Object Property Name            | Property Value                           |